-Donald Trump’s 2020 campaign office recently put out a controversial clip of Thanos’ famous finger snap in Avengers: Infinity War.
+Donald Trump’s 2020 campaign office put out a controversial clip of Thanos’ famous finger snap from the MCU’s Avengers: Infinity War.
 However, Thanos’ head was replaced with that of Trump, who snaps his fingers erasing members of the Democratic Party.

 Ever since his creation by Jim Starlin in 1973, when he first appeared in the pages of Invincible Ironman #55, Thanos has been a fascinating character.
 Since those early days, the Mad Titan’s profile and popularity has risen astronomically.

 This rise can be attributed to him being the principal villain in the MCU over the last decade.
 Thanos has such an appeal even the Russo brothers, Joe and Anthony, admitted that Avengers: Infinity War was, in fact, a Thanos movie, him being the actual star and focus of the MCU film.

 They made the bold decision to tell the story from his perspective, stating “We thought it was fascinating to tell the story from the point of view of a villain…it offers a unique insight into villains and how they think.”
 Indeed this was the case and Josh Brolin’s world-class portrayal of the character only made the supervillain more fascinating, cementing his place in pop culture.

 So, How Powerful is Thanos?

 Thanos is a Titan, a race of superhumans also known as Eternals from the planet Titan.
 He is a mutant with superhuman strength, speed and stamina.

 Thanos has immense power.
 In the comics, he is one of the most powerful beings there is.
 His incredible strength is matched only by his genius.
 In the comics, Thanos’ vast knowledge of science helped him attain even greater power, increasing his physical power beyond their natural limits.

 So powerful is Thanos that he is able to wield the infinity gauntlet.